-Our mason bees thrive in the spring with the North Fork’s abundant spring wildflowers and massive fruit trees, and hibernate snuggled away in cocoons during the winter.
+What makes Blossom Meadow Farm’s mason bee cocoons superior?
+Our mason bees thrive on abundant spring wildflowers and massive fruit trees.
+Bees that enjoy a diversity of flowers throughout the season are healthier.
+We also practice loose cell management.
 Since we raise the mason bees on eastern Long Island, they are adapted to New York’s climate and conditions (i.e., local genotype).
-You can jump start your own bee ranching efforts by purchasing mason bee cocoons through Blossom Meadow Farm.

 Mason bee cocoons differ in size depending on whether they are male or female.
 Female cocoons are larger as eggs take up more space in their bodies.
 Mason bees hatch out of their cocoons when the weather hits 50 degrees for three days or more.
 Males hatch out first and the females a few days later (up to two weeks later).